Enjoy a full Passover meal and an afikomen search!

 Forest Hills Interfaith Thanksgiving Service

-Experience the warmth of community and faith at this annual gathering of neighbors and friends.
-A reception will follow the service.
-Please bring a non-perishable food item to donate to our neighbors in need.
+In November, RTFH hosted this annual community gathering of neighbors and friends.
+A reception followed the service and attendees brought a non-perishable food item to donate to our neighbors in need.

-Join our Religious School community to see our children shine as we celebrate the miracle of Chanukah through songs old and new, accompanied by our Adult and Junior Choirs.
+Each year, our Religious School community gathers to see our children shine as we celebrate the miracle of Chanukah through songs old and new, accompanied by our Adult and Junior Choirs.

 Our annual drive to donate, sort, and/or distribute food and supplies for the unhoused in Manhattan was an opportunity to build and give back to our community and tzedakah.